RonIovine/pshell/README.md

 supports messaging to broadcast pshell servers (i.e. UDP server running at a subnet broadcast address, e.g. x.y.z.255).

+See the full README file for a complete description of all the components, installation, building, and usage.

+Note, this package was originally hosted at [code.google.com](https://code.google.com) as [RDB-Lite](https://code.google.com/p/rdb-lite), it was re-christened as 'pshell' when it was migrated to this hosting service.

 <a name="getting-started"></a>
 ### Getting started
 The following sections describe an overview of getting started with the basic features of the framework.